-6.1.4 Maintenance and Testing Requirements
+6.1.5 Maintenance and Testing Requirements

-(1) Each Transmission Facility owner and Generation Resource owner with dynamic disturbance recording, fault recording, and/or sequence of events recording equipment identified by these requirements shall maintain and test their recording equipment as follows:
+(1) Each Market Participant with dynamic disturbance recording, phasor measurement recording, fault recording, or sequence of events recording equipment identified by Section 6.1.2, Fault Recording and Sequence of Events Recording Equipment, Section 6.1.3, Dynamic Disturbance Recording Equipment Including Phasor Measurement Unit Equipment, and Section 6.1.4, Fault Recording, Sequence of Events Recording, and Phasor Measurement Unit Requirements for Inverter-Based Resources (IBRs), shall maintain and test its equipment as follows:

-(a) Calibration of the recording devices shall be performed at installation and when records from the equipment indicate a calibration problem.
+(a) Calibrate or configure the devices at installation and when records from the equipment indicate a calibration or configuration problem;

+(b) To ensure data stored locally is available upon request by verifying data availability and quality at least once every 60 calendar days, or institute an automated notification system to detect when the equipment ceases recording required data or fails to timely refresh the data.

+(2) Each Market Participant with dynamic disturbance recording equipment, phasor measurement recording, fault recording, or sequence of events recording equipment identified by Section 6.1.2, Section 6.1.3, and Section 6.1.4 shall, within 90 calendar days of discovering a failure of the required data production, either:

+(a) Restore the recording capability, or

+(b) Notify and submit to ERCOT a plan and timeline for restoring the equipment recording capabilities.

-6.1.5 Equipment Reporting Requirements
+6.1.6 Equipment Reporting Requirements

+(1) Each Market Participant with dynamic disturbance recording, phasor measurement recording, fault recording, or sequence of events recording equipment identified by Section 6.1.2, Fault Recording and Sequence of Events Recording Equipment, Section 6.1.3, Dynamic Disturbance Recording Equipment Including Phasor Measurement Unit Equipment, and Section 6.1.4, Fault Recording, Sequence of Events Recording, and Phasor Measurement Unit Requirements for Inverter-Based Resources (IBRs), shall:
-(1) Disturbance monitoring equipment owners shall maintain a current database summarizing their disturbance monitoring equipment installations.

-(2) The database shall include installation location, type of equipment, make and model of equipment, operational status, a listing of the major equipment being monitored.
+(a) Maintain a current database summarizing disturbance monitoring equipment installations that includes installation location, type of equipment, equipment make and model, operational status, and a list of the major equipment monitored; and

-Additionally, a complete list of all monitored points at each installation shall be maintained by disturbance monitoring equipment owners and provided, when requested specifically by ERCOT, the NERC Regional Entity, or NERC, within 30 days.
+(b) Have and maintain a complete list of all monitored points at each Facility and, when requested by ERCOT, the NERC Regional Entity, or NERC, provide the list within 30 days.

-6.1.6 Review Process
+6.1.7 Review Process

-(1) ERCOT shall review dynamic disturbance recording equipment locations for adequacy when significant changes are made to the ERCOT System or at least every five years.
+(1) After December 31, 2025, ERCOT shall review disturbance monitoring equipment locations for adequacy when significant changes are made to the ERCOT System or at least every five calendar years.

-(2) Transmission Facility owners shall review fault recording and sequence of events recording equipment locations for compliance at least every five years.
+(2) Transmission Facility owners shall review fault recording and sequence of events recording equipment locations for compliance at least every five calendar years.

-(3) Existing Facility owners identified in the reviews shall have three years from the time of notification to install the equipment.
+(3) Existing Facility owners identified in the reviews shall have three years from the time of review, or from the time of notification from others, to install the equipment.

 ERCOT Nodal Operating Guides

 Section 8